-Business lawsuits handled on a contingent fee often involve issues such as breach of contract, theft of trade secrets, unfair competition, fraud, shareholder disputes, shareholder litigation,
+Business lawsuits handled on a contingent fee often involve issues such as breach of contract, theft of trade secrets, unfair competition, fraud, shareholder disputes, and shareholder litigation.

-The contingency model is a mainstay of personal injury law, but is not typically applied to business disputes, such as litigation over breach of contract, financial fraud and breach of fiduciary duty.
-At LaGarde Law Firm, we understand that many business disputes can be prohibitively expensive to litigate even when your case is strong, which is why we take on the costs and risks of litigation with you.
+The contingency model is a mainstay of personal injury law, but is not typically applied to business disputes.
+At LaGarde Law Firm, we understand that many business disputes can be prohibitively expensive to litigate even when your case is strong, which is why we often agree to take on the costs and risks of litigation with you.

-Your lawyer has a strong incentive to achieve maximum results as quickly as possible.
+Your contingent fee attorney has a strong incentive to achieve maximum results as quickly as possible.

-In many situations, business disputes are able to be settled outside of court- even when a lawsuit is filed.
-An experienced attorney can help you to try to negotiate with those who you are involved in a dispute with to see if a settlement can be reached.
+In many situations, business disputes are able to be settled outside of court, even after a lawsuit is filed.
+An experienced attorney can help you to try to negotiate with your opponent to see if a settlement can be reached.
 If a settlement cannot be reached, it is important to hire an attorney with a successful trial record.